-Des Moines Art Center, Eliel Saarinen building.
-Photo: Rich Sanders, Des Moines Extend your visit to the Des Moines Art Center, three miles to the west of the sculpture park.
-Follow Grand Avenue west along the north side of the park to the museum at 4700 Grand Avenue.
-Recognized by international art critics as a world-class museum in the heart of the Midwest, the Des Moines Art Center has amassed an important collection with a major emphasis on contemporary art.
-The collection is housed in three major buildings, each designed by a world-renowned architect-Eliel Saarinen, I.M.
-Pei, and Richard Meier.
-Additionally, the Art Center features sculpture on the grounds in the park surrounding the museum as well as in the John and Mary Pappajohn Sculpture Park.
+Des Moines Art Center, Maytag Reflecting Pool and Bookey Family Courtyard where three iconic Art Center buildings meet-I. M. Pei building on the left, Eliel Saarinen building in the center, and Richard Meier building on the right.
+Photo: Rich Sanders, Des Moines Extend your visit to the Des Moines Art Center, located 2.5 miles due west of the Pappajohn Sculpture Park at 4700 Grand Avenue.
+Recognized by international art critics as a world-class museum in the heart of the Midwest, the Des Moines Art Center has amassed an important collection with a major emphasis on 20th and 21st century art.
+The collection is housed in three major buildings, each designed by an internationally-renowned architect-Eliel Saarinen, I.M.
+Pei, and Richard Meier. outdoor sculptures on the surrounding grounds of Greenwood Park.